juberrahman/Computer-Vision-and-NLP/README.md

 * Parametric and Non-parametric Density Estimation
 * Classification and Clustering
 * Expectation Maximization (EM), Hidden Markov Model (HMM), and Bayesian Inference.

+N.B.
+My work on Computer Vision and NLP are not limited to these.
+My advanced works are reported in my publications.

 References:
 1. Pattern Reconition Graduate Course offered by Dr. M Yeasin at The University of Memphis